Running a GDPR project –Practical step by step guide

 Step 10 – Governance Framework

 Document your governance framework including roles and responsibilities of the DPO and any support team.
 Here you may identify resource needs for your future operating model.
-This step should also include the updating of a company policies and reporting required to assess and evidence
+This step should also include the updating of a company policies and reporting required to assess and evidence compliance in line with the accountability principle.

 Step 11 – Solution Implementation